bobjaeger/TheMansion/README.md

 - I can't find your game's data files (e.g. JSON files)?
 Create a root folder "data/", and put all your text-based data files in there.
 reply: for JSON and others will be under /game_feature/src/main/assets need feedback: Do I need to move it to another short path?

+# Henry comments 27/April
+- missing compile instructions and directory explanation in readme (eg where do I find your data?)